Can I Get a $1 Million Conventional Loan?

 Conventional Loans Over $1 Million Are Available in Many Areas

 In some high-cost-of-living areas, however, the FHFA allows for larger loans.
 In these communities, the maximum loan equals 115% of the median home value.
-This can be as high as $1,149,825, which is about 150% of the baseline limit of $766,550.
+This can be as high as $1,209,750, which is about 150% of the baseline limit.

-Loans larger than the baseline lending limit are called high-cost or high-balance loans.
-You'll sometimes see them referred to as super-conforming loans as well.
+Loans larger than the standard limit are called high-cost or high-balance loans.
+You'll sometimes see them referred to as super-conforming as well.

-There are 105 high-cost areas throughout the country where you can get a single-unit conventional loan of more than $1 million, including the entirety of Alaska, Hawaii, Washington DC, Guam, and the US Virgin Islands.
-See the full list of $1 million conventional loan areas at the end of this article.
+There are 114 high-cost areas throughout the country where you can get a single-unit conventional loan of more than $1 million, including the entirety of Alaska, Hawaii, Washington DC, Guam, and the US Virgin Islands.
+See the full list of $1 million conventional loan areas at the end of this article, from FHFA's published 2025 county limits list.

 Tip: Conventional loan limits are on loan amount, not purchase price.
 You could buy a $3 million home in an area with a $1 million loan limit by putting $2 million down.

 Conventional loans aren't just limited to single-family homes; they can also be obtained for residential properties with up to four units.
-There are 151 areas of the country where you can get a $1 million conventional loan on a two-unit duplex.
+Baseline limits for 2-4 units are above $1 million in all areas of the U.S. as of 2025.

-Suppose you're eyeing a 3-4 unit property.
+Suppose you're eyeing a 2-, 3-, or 4-unit property.
 In that case, you can take out a conventional loan for more than $1,000,000 anywhere in the United States.

 Units: | Conventional Loan Limit (Baseline): |